Special Education

 -88%

 Students with Behavioral Intervention Plans had plans on paper but no systematic way to track whether the plans were working.
 BIP review meetings happened quarterly, but the data presented was anecdotal — "I think he's doing better" rather than "his target behavior decreased from 8 to 3 per day."
+Without data, BIPs couldn't be adjusted in a timely way.
+Plans that weren't working continued unchanged for months.

 The special education teacher and school psychologist collaborated on the tracking system.